edgio-docs/edgio-docs/guides/applications/v7/partners.md

 **Key information:**

 -   Each member of your partner account must be [assigned a role](#partner-member-management).
-This role determines whether you can manage organizations, properties, and environments.
+This role determines whether that user may manage organizations, properties, and environments.
 -   If your role grants you the ability to manage organizations, properties, environments, or all three, then you may do so by navigating to the desired organization, property, or environment and then performing the desired action.

     For example, if you would like to delete a organization, then you would navigate to the desired organization and then follow the standard deletion procedure.
 Specifically, you would navigate to the organization's **Settings** page, mark the **Confirm that I want to delete this organization.**, and then click **Delete Organization**.